rhosocial/rhosocial.com/docs/Installation/Linux-Apache-vhosts.md

 The browser considers that a valid certificate must be issued by a trusted certificate authority.

-In the development phase, you can choose to use self-issued certificate, you can also use the certificate issued by a trusted authority.
+In the development phase, you can choose to use self-issued certificate, and you can also use the certificate issued by a trusted authority.
 In the production phase, you must use a certificate issued by a trusted authority.

 Trusted certificate issuers generally do not issue certificates for forged domain names.